adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 triple 4
 ```

-Let me explain what we did here.
-We describe a multiply function that takes two arguments and multiplies them.
+Let me explain what I did here.
+I created a multiply function that takes two arguments and multiplies them.
 In Haskell everything is curried, it's perfectly fine to invoke this function with only a single argument.
 What will I get back?
 Another function and not an exception.
-And this was the breakthrough for me: partially applying a function yields another function.
-Then we define two other functions, one that passes in 2 to double, the other 3 to triple whatever argument we pass to it.
+This was the breakthrough for me: partially applying a function yields another function.
+Then I defined two other functions, one that passes in 2 to double, the other 3 to triple whatever argument we pass to it.

 What I was amazed by this was the easiness and the natural nature of Haskell's currying through partial application.